 First Offense in any subject area: a zero on the assignment with the possibility for partial recovery not to exceed 50% of the assignment provided the student meets the expectations of the teacher.
 Parent contact made by teacher.
-Teacher notifies administration.
+Teacher notifies administration (Level I within the Student Code of Conduct).

-Second Offense in any subject area: a zero on the assignment with no point value recovery and a discipline referral (Level III within the Student Code of Conduct) to the administration.
+Second Offense in any subject area: a zero on the assignment with no point value recovery and a discipline referral (Level II within the Student Code of Conduct) to the administration.
 Parent contact made by teacher and administration.

-Third Offense in any subject area: a zero on the assignment, a discipline referral (Level IV within the Student Code of Conduct) to the administration, and a failing grade for the nine weeks in the class where the third offense took place.
+Third Offense in any subject area: a zero on the assignment, a discipline referral (Level II within the Student Code of Conduct) to the administration, and a failing grade for the nine weeks in the class where the third offense took place.
 Parent contact made by teacher and administration.